3. EPIDEMIOLOGY, AETIOLOGY AND PATHOPHYSIOLOGY

 Nerve damage

-Pudendal neuralgia is the most often mentioned form of nerve damage in the literature.
-Anatomical variations may pre-dispose the patient to developing pudendal neuralgia over time or with repeated low-grade trauma (such as sitting for prolonged periods of time or cycling) [187,188].
+In the literature, pudendal neuralgia is the most often mentioned form of nerve damage.
+Anatomical variations may predispose a patient to developing pudendal neuralgia over time or with repeated low-grade trauma (such as sitting for prolonged periods of time or cycling) [195, 196].

 The pudendal nerve may be damaged at the level of: